PAGE UPDATED: 20.06.2022

 Meditation – where silence speaks

-We spoke earlier about the need for adventure and how this seems to be built into our DNA.
-But the lockdowns in 2020 and 2021 certainly stopped this need from being met.
+On our van life page we speak about the need for adventure and how this seems to be built into our DNA.
+But the Covid lockdowns certainly stopped this need from being met.

-However, accepting the situation without fighting it calms the mind enough to perceive that Covid-19 might actually be helping you meet other important emotional needs, such as the need to take time out.
+However, accepting the situation without fighting it calms the mind enough to perceive that Covid-19 might actually have highlighted other important emotional needs, such as the need to take time out and connect with nature.

-What this virus situation has gifted most of us (unless you’re on the frontline) is the need for time alone and quiet reflection.
+What the virus situation gave most of us (unless you were on the frontline) was the need for time alone and quiet reflection.
 It is something we should take with us into the post Covid world.

 Meditative walks through the Suffolk countryside have revealed a glorious hidden network of footpaths previously unbeknownst to us.

-During such walks, mindfully traipsing in the footsteps of our elders, ancient wisdom can be harvested.
+During such walks, mindfully traipsing in the footsteps of our elders, ancient wisdom was harvested.
 It is in the stillness of the mind that something more essential speaks, an eternal echo that had been waiting for our soul’s attention.

 Freedom of a different kind

 With a clear view upon reaching the mountain’s summit, we can see a wider horizon; the virus can be viewed as a double-edged sword…

-If you have been fortunate enough to stay well it has given you, on the one hand, the time to reflect, time to come back to core values, time to create (and re-create).
-But on the other, it has taken away your need for connection to others and freedom to roam.
+If you have been fortunate enough to stay well, the pandemic gave you time to reflect, time to come back to core values, time to create (and re-create).
+But on the other hand it deprived us of the vital need to connect to others; loneliness kills people!